-Determining which method of particle size analysis that provides the most accurate representation of your product can often be a difficult process.
+Determining which particle size analysis methods provides the most accurate representation of your product can often be a difficult process.
 Many times, there isn’t one correct answer and a combination of tools are required to determine the accurate result.
 Identifying the particle size is an integral part of determining if the milling or sieving process being performed is yielding good results.
 There are three most common forms of particle size analysis used on powdered materials.

 PSD or Particle Size Distribution, has been used extensively in countless applications in various industries to monitor, control, and investigate material properties.
 Understanding and controlling Particle Size Distribution in materials are critical to: